Angelina Jolie Is Sucking Up To Brad Pitt's Family: The Reason Is Revealed

 According to Radar Online, the Maleficent star is doing what she can do to maintain her reputation in the film industry.
 She has reached out to her Mr. & Mrs. Smith co-star’s family to lure them into her side of their messy breakup.

 Born in Los Angeles, California, Angelina Jolie is the daughter of Marcheline Bertrand and Jon Voight.
-She has long maintained a good relationship with her brother James Haven and uncle Chip Taylor.
+She has long maintained a good relationship with her brother, James Haven and uncle, Chip Taylor.
 The Wanted actress fixed her strained relationship with her dad, and now Angelina is wooing the parents and siblings of Brad as she prepares to finalize her separation from him.

 Angie has developed a good relationship with his mother Jane Pitt, brother Douglas and sister Lisa.
 The Happy Together actor’s family is spending more time with Jolie than their own relatives.
 An insider revealed that Brad has already asked his nieces and nephews to spend some time with Angelina, Maddox, Pax, Zahara, Shiloh, Knox, and Vivienne.